axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/csv/_index.md

 ## Segment a part of a message {#example-parser-multiple}

-You can use multiple parsers to split a part of an already parsed message into further segments.
+You can use multiple parsers in a layered manner to split parts of an already parsed message into further segments.
 The following example splits the timestamp of a parsed Apache log message into separate fields.
 Note that the [scoping of FilterX variables]({{< relref "/filterx/_index.md#scoping" >}}) is important:

 - If you add the new parser to the FilterX block used in the [previous example](#example-parser-apache), every variable is available.
 - If you use a separate FilterX block, only global variables and name-value pairs (variables with names starting with the `$` character) are accessible from the block.